 Automate your incident response today

-Making IT a part of your privacy management program
+Making IT a part of your incident management program

 - Conduct relevant tabletop simulations frequently, involving your CIO and IT team members.
 As we’ve said before, teams should often run tabletop exercises, so they know how to respond effectively and efficiently when incidents do occur.